 Jeanetta hung a curtain made from old fabric to separate the utility room

 When it rains, jeanetta works on photograph albums.
-When rain stops, caroline’s whippet, ruby, nudges her out for a walk.
+After rain stops, caroline’s whippet, ruby, nudges her out for a walk.
 Sometimes they drive over to a cove at berriedale, known locally as the shore.
-Where a row of fishermen’s cottages, built in 1820, have been beautifully restored for holiday rental by the landmark trust.
+A row of fishermen’s cottages, built in 1820.
+Have been beautifully restored for holiday rental by the landmark trust.

 Jeanetta and Ruby the whippet go for a walk along The Shore at Berriedale